bennysteepz/singlingo/README.md

-# 🎤 Karaoke Lingo
+# 🎤 Sing Lingo

-A minimalist React Native app for learning languages by singing along — karaoke-style.
+A minimalist React Native app for learning languages by singing along — sing-style.

 Instead of drills or flashcards, users learn through *vibes*: listening, repetition, and real song lyrics.
 As you hear each word more, it fades away — until you're singing fluently with only the translation to guide you.